THUDM/CogDL/README.md

 ## ❗ News

+- The new **v0.1.2 release** includes a pre-training task, many examples, OGB datasets, some knowledge graph embedding methods, and some graph neural network models.
+The coverage of CogDL is increased to 80%.
+Some new APIs, such as `Trainer` and `Sampler`, are developed and being tested.

 - The new **v0.1.1 release** includes the knowledge link prediction task, many state-of-the-art models, and `optuna` support.
 We also have a [Chinese WeChat post](https://mp.weixin.qq.com/s/IUh-ctQwtSXGvdTij5eDDg) about the CogDL release.

 ## Getting Started